R\'edei permutations with the same cycle structure: Concluding remarks

 \end{proof}

-\section{Concluding Remarks}
+\section{Concluding remarks}

-In this paper we provide a criterion for a pair to belong to $S_{\chi}^q$ that can be used to generate all R\'edei permutations $R_{m,a}$ with the same cycle structure, subject to $a$ being a square or not in $\mathbb F_q$.
-We also completely describe the counterpart, consisting of R\'edei permutations that are isolated, by showing that they are precisely the isolated R\'edei involutions.
-This provides a link with our previous work, where we establish a formula for $m$ such that $R_{m,a}$ is an isolated involution, and for all pairs of non-isolated involutions in $S_{\chi}^q$.
-If $(m,n)$ and $(m,n')$ are pairs of involutions in $S_{\chi}^q$, then $n'\equiv m \text{ or } n \pmod{q-\chi}$.
+We recall that $\mathcal{S}_{\chi }^{q}$ is the set of all $(m,n)\in \mathbb{N}^{2}$ such that $R_{m,a}$ and $R_{n,b}$ are R\'{e}dei permutations with the same cycle structure for some $a,b\in {\mathbb{F}}_{q}$ with $\chi (a)=\chi (b)=\chi $.
+In this paper we provide a criterion for a pair to belong to $S_{\chi }^{q}$ that can be used to generate all R\'{e}dei permutations $R_{m,a}$ with the same cycle structure, subject to $a$ being a square or not in $\mathbb{F}_{q}$.
+We also completely describe the counterpart, consisting of R\'{e}dei permutations that are isolated, by showing that they are precisely the isolated R\'{e}dei involutions.
+This provides a link with our previous work, where we establish a formula for $m$ such that $R_{m,a}$ is an isolated involution, and for all pairs of non-isolated involutions in $S_{\chi }^{q}$.
+If $(m,n)$ and $(m,n')$ are pairs of involutions in $S_{\chi }^{q}$, then $n'\equiv m \text{ or } n \pmod{q-\chi }$.
 In other words, there are at most two involutions with the same cycle structure.